-In January 2021, as co-lead counsel, Ms. Guberman secured a landmark appellate victory in the Third Circuit in U.S. v.
+Last year, as co-lead counsel at trial and appeal, Ms. Guberman obtained a landmark appellate victory in the Third Circuit in U.S. v.
 Gibson, et al., where all counts of conviction against David Gibson, the former Chief Financial Officer of Wilmington Trust Corporation, were overturned in a matter of first impression, and the two remanded counts were subsequently dismissed.
 The American Lawyer deemed it "a stunning reversal of criminal convictions for four executives of Wilmington Trust Corp. in a case dating back to the Great Recession."

 In 2021, she was honored by Global Investigations Review as one of 100 notable Women in Investigations around the world in the white collar area of law.
 In 2019, Ms. Guberman’s work in U.S. v.
 Connolly, et al., the first LIBOR manipulation case against a U.S.-based trader, was shortlisted by Global Investigations Review (GIR) as the Most Important Case of the Year for its impact on future government investigations and led to her recognition by Law360 as a "Legal Lion" following a significant sentencing departure where, though facing 15 years, Matthew Connolly was spared any prison time.
-Ms. Guberman has twice been nominated as "Litigator of the Week" by The American Lawyer for her more than 10 years of work in U.S. v.
+The subsequent complete appellate victory in U.S. v.
+Connolly, et al. led to Ms. Guberman's recognition by The American Lawyer as its "Litigator of the Week," which also credited the decision as the "second white-collar appellate reversal Kenneth Breen and Phara Guberman of Paul Hastings have won in as many years."
+Ms. Guberman was nominated twice before as The American Lawyer's "Litigator of the Week" for her more than 10 years of work in U.S. v.
 Gibson, et al., which led to a landmark appellate victory and the subsequent decision by federal prosecutors not to retry the case.
 Ms. Guberman was previously recognized by Law360 in 2018 as one of five national "Rising Stars" in White Collar.

 Ms. Guberman is a member of the New York bar and is admitted to practice in the U.S. District Court for the Southern and Eastern Districts of New York and the U.S. Court of Appeals for the Second and Third Circuits.